 Norfolk, due its geology, relies on importation for the majority of its crushed rock (carstone is the only indigenous source and is not suitable for Asphalt production, due to its composition).
-The majority of this material is imported by rail into Norwich.
-Information about volumes of material imported through the railhead is commercially confidential.
-However the Collation of the Results of the 2014 Aggregate Minerals Survey for England and Wales the (AM2014) indicated that the East of England (4.7 Mt) is one of the main importing regions and that the East Midlands and South West have the largest export figures representing 58 per cent (16.4 Mt), 27 per cent (5.6 Mt) of their respective total crushed rock sales.
+A significant proportion of this material is imported by rail into Norwich.
+Other railheads are located at Snetterton and Brandon although these are significantly smaller in scale and volumes than those in Norwich.
+There are also landings of crushed rock at the Great Yarmouth Outer Harbour.
+Just over 890,000 tonnes of crushed rock was imported via railheads and wharves into Norfolk in 2017.
+As a significant roadbuilding scheme was underway in that year, it may be that this represents a significantly larger volume than would be usual, this will be monitored in future years.
+The Collation of the Results of the 2014 Aggregate Minerals Survey for England and Wales the (AM2014) indicated that the East of England (4.7 Mt) is one of the main importing regions and that the East Midlands and South West have the largest export figures representing 58 per cent (16.4 Mt), 27 per cent (5.6 Mt) of their respective total crushed rock sales.